 Visit the Colorado Department of Health Care Policy and Financing, the state's Medicaid administrator, to learn more about Medicaid funding, grants, and special projects.
 There are two programs under the Department's purview that can provide mental health funding for students, School Based Health Centers (described in What Works?) and the School Health Services Program.
-The School Health Services Programs allows school districts to receive partial reimbursement for their costs of providing Medically Necessary health services to students with an Individualized Education Program (IEP) and Outreach and Enrollment for Medicaid for all students.
-School districts utilize these reimbursements to address the unmet health needs of all of their students.
-Districts participating in the School Health Services Program have brought in over \$300 million for additional health services for their students.
+The School health Services Program allows for school providers to receive Medicaid funds for providing medically necessary health services to students who are Medicaid eligible and have an Individualized Education Program (IEP).
+Districts participating in the School Health Services Program have brought in over three million dollars in Medicaid payments.